-Whether your child is a timid, reluctant rider or an aggressive daredevil on two wheels, protective biking gear for kids can be a lifesaver for confidence or body parts!
-Knee and elbow pads can give your timid child the confidence to keep trying, and can keep your aggressive child out of the ER!
 And what about all those average, neighborhood riders – do they need knee pads?
 We’ve seen time and again that knee and elbow pads give kids a sense of protection that allows them to explore and be adventurous beyond their normal inclinations.
 And clearly, knee and elbow pads can help prevent even minor injuries!

 What about kids on balance bikes?
 Pads are great, but consider getting gloves as well, as kids often fall hands first.
 Zippyrooz are our favorite for toddlers and preschoolers.